vivlabs/instaclone/README.md

 To be more concrete, think of it as a way to publish and install files to and from S3, while also maintaining a local cache so download is essentially instant when doing it a second time.
 But with some additional abilities to customize.

+It's good for files you want to version but not check into git (due to size, sensitivity, platform-dependence, etc.).
+You git-ignore them and install them with Instaclone, and instead version the Instaclone configuration that references them.

-In particular, it helps fix a pain point with `npm install` and `npm shrinkwrap` slowness on build systems, as discussed below.
+In particular, it helps fix a pain point with `npm install` and `npm shrinkwrap` slowness on build systems.
+If you use this with shrinkwrap, you can switch back and forth between branches and run `instaclone install` instantly instead of `npm install` and waiting 3 minutes.
+Or your colleage can pull, run `instaclone install` and get a byte-for-byte exact copy of your `node_modules`.
+(See below for more on this.)

 ## Goals

 - Support for publishing and installing large files and directory trees of many files.
-- Manage multiple immutable versions of each file/directory, where versions are determined explicitly or by SHA1 hash.
+- Manage multiple immutable versions of each file/directory.
-- Local caching of items, so it's very fast to re-install a previously installed item (a symlink or local copy).
+- Local caching of items, so it's very fast to re-install a previously installed item (a single symlink).
 - External authentication and transport, using whatever backing storage system desired (so you don't have to worry about configuring credentials just for this tool, and can publish to S3 or elsewhere).
 - Simplicity.

 ## Features

-- One motivation for this tool was to support versioning, publishing, and caching npm's `node_modules` directory, which is good replacement for a slow or unreliable `npm install` step (see below).
-- But it should work fine for any file or directory resource that sits in your git tree but you want to git-ignore it and reference it externally.
+-
 - Configurable to use [`s4cmd`](https://github.com/bloomreach/s4cmd) or any other command-line tool to upload and download files to wherever you want in S3.
 - Configurable ways to manage versions, including one or more of:
   - Explicit (you the version to install)